 - Graduates will practice their profession with effective writing and communication skills, with professional ethics, as well as with awareness of societal issues.

-The prerequisites for this program are the courses listed in the First Year–Sophomore Program or their equivalents, with the provision that ENME E3105: Mechanics be taken in the sophomore year and that the student have obtained a grade of B or better.
+The prerequisites for this program are the courses listed in the First and Second Years Program or their equivalents, with the provision that ENME E3105: Mechanics be taken in the sophomore year and that the student have obtained a grade of B or better.

-The prerequisites for this program are the courses listed in the First Year–Sophomore Program or their equivalents.
+The prerequisites for this program are the courses listed in the First and Second Years Program or their equivalents.
 The civil engineering program offers three areas of concentration: civil engineering and construction management, geotechnical engineering or structural engineering, and water resources/environmental engineering.
 In the junior and senior years, 15 credits of technical electives are allocated.

 Minor in Architecture